 Notice that the information produced in the output file is essentially the same as that in the variable view.
 The information will be displayed in two parts: the Variable Information and the Variable Values.

-to check for errors.
-For example, consider the variable GENDER with value
+important to check for errors.
+For example, consider the variable GENDER

 This table makes it clear that 8 of the entries are erroneous.
 For six subjects the value 3 was entered for gender and for another two subjects the value 6 was entered.
 With the errors detected, you have two options: